AguaClara/Textbook/Filtration/Filtration_Design.rst

 The principal difference in various filters is the difference in velocity of water through them.
 This in turn determines the plan area of the filter for a particular flow.

-For a multistage filter system, the filter areas for the Dynamic, Roughing, and Slow Sand filters are included in a total are.
+For a multistage filter system, the filter areas for the Dynamic, Roughing, and Slow Sand filters are included in a total area.
 For a given flow, and the velocity for each filter type the total area is:

 .. math::